facorread/stationClock/README.md

 # User Guide

-Visit either https://facorread.github.io/stationClock/ or https://facorread.gitlab.io/stationClock in your phone or tablet.
-A clock, countdown timer, and class plan will appear.
-Edit the class plan by tapping and typing directly.
-Each line represents a class activity; it consists of a starting time in 24-hour format, followed by a space and the short name of the activity.
-The app ignores lines written in a different format.

-As time progresses, the app highlights current activities on green; when 2 minutes are left to finish the activity, the highlight color turns to red.

-The app keeps the class plan in the browser's local storage.
-Every exact minute the class plan is saved from the screen into local storage, and it is restored when the page is visited again.
-If you want to start over with a sample class plan, use your browser settings to clear the site storage.
-Check your browser's help for more details.
+Before students start coming into the classroom, turn on the computer and projector.
+In the web browser, visit one of http://facorread.github.io/stationClock/ or https://facorread.gitlab.io/stationClock and type your messages, instructions, clarifications about the exam contents, specific questions, glossary, rules, etc.

 # Questions

-Q. How do I change the colors, fonts, or sizes?
+Q. How do I change the colors, fonts, sizes, or the timer?
 How can I move the clock?

-Use Chrome Developer Tools or your favorite text editor to edit the html, css or javascript code.
+A. Use Chrome Developer Tools or your favorite text editor to edit the html, css or javascript code.